[Morioka City, Iwate Prefecture] What is Akabu? Introducing a new type of sake made by young people in Iwate

 What types of sake does Akabu Brewery brew?

-I have summarized it in a table.
+I've summarized it in a table

 |